syllogy/vgs_python_demo/README.md

 # VGS ECommerce Demo - Python

+**Coming soon!
+WIP:**
+This demo is functional but will recieve some key updates in coming weeks.

 This demo app demonstrates a typical scenario for operating with sensetive data to showcase how a typical ecommerce shopping card checkout flow can be integrated with VGS to secure the sensitive data.
 The benefit is that we can remove the sensitive PCI footprint of data from our application and database.
 VGS is fully PCI-DSS compliant and allows you to build an application which has very limited or zero audit footprint.

+{flow diagram forthcoming}

 ## Use case

 **There are 2 customer services**
-1. Order Service (Shopping cart checkout flow)
+1. **Order Service** (Shopping cart checkout flow)
-2. Merchant Portal - manage payments, disputes, etc.. and
+2. **Merchant Portal** - manage payments, disputes, etc.. and
-3. a 3rd party Payment Service.
+3. **3rd party Payment Service simulation.** << This represents whatever 3rd party processor integration you may have.

-Users can go to Order Service (cart checkout screen) and place order(s) with their payment's data (card number, billing address, etc).
+Users can go to Order Service **(cart checkout screen)** and place order(s) with their payment's data (card number, billing address, etc).
 When user places an order the payment information is stored in customer's storage.
 It can be later processed in Merchant Portal.

 An authorized user of Merchant Portal can charge the payment - this action initiates call to an external Payment Service.

 - Order Service (http://localhost:8080)
 - Merchant Portal (http://localhost:8080/merchant_admin/payments)